FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 as a confidential application with a client secret.
 The service principal must also be configured with a tenant-level **Service principals can use Fabric APIs** setting in the Fabric Admin portal.

- >If the service principal is not configured properly, any Fabric REST API call that the service principal attempts to execute will fail with a ***401 Unauthorized*** error.
+ >If the service principal is not configured properly, all Fabric REST API calls will fail with a ***401 Unauthorized*** error.

 Once you have created the Entra Id application, you need to copy its tenant id and client Id as well as the client secret so you can add them